markomanninen/calchylus/README.rst

 ===================================

-``calchylus`` is a `Hy <http://docs.hylang.org>`__ module that is used to evaluate, and furthermore, to understand the basics of Lambda calculus (also written as λ-calculus).
+``calchylus`` is a `Hy <http://docs.hylang.org>`__ module that is used to evaluate, and furthermore through this documentation, shine light to the basics of Lambda calculus (also written as λ-calculus).

 	`Lambda calculus <https://en.wikipedia.org/wiki/Lambda_calculus>`__ is a
 	formal system in mathematical logic for expressing computation that is